 Clinical trials are heavily controlled studies that are performed on human test subjects.
 The purpose of clinical trials is to find new treatment options or improve upon currently available treatments.

-Many of the treatment options which currently exist for diseases like lung cancer, breast cancer, and ovarian cancer were first discovered and tested through clinical trials.
+Many of the treatment options that currently exist for diseases like lung cancer, breast cancer, and ovarian cancer were first discovered and tested through clinical trials.

 Mesothelioma clinical trials work to improve current treatment options and discover new treatment options for people who are afflicted with this aggressive and fatal type of cancer.